last-rev-llc/lastrev-starter-v2/packages/graphql-extensions/README.md

 ### Mappers

 Mappers are a construct that we use on top of the standard [Apollo GraphQL Resolvers](https://www.apollographql.com/docs/apollo-server/data/resolvers/) to allow for the resolution and mapping of fields.
-In most cases, mapping fields and resolving values for fields coming from Contentful can and should be done through mappers.
+In most cases, mapping fields and resolving values for fields coming from the CMS can and should be done through mappers.
 If more complex behavior or other data sources are needed, a custom resolver can be used (see Resolvers below).

 ### Display Types